groue/CombineTraits/README.md

 - A `sinkMaybe(receive:)` method that simplifies handling of maybe publisher results:

     ```swift
+    // 😎 There are only three cases to handle
     let cancellable = namePublisher().sinkMaybe { (result: MaybeResult<String, Error>) in
         switch result {
         case let .empty: